Van-Code/chat-ui/README.md

 Create a chat UI similar to Slack with a thread view.
 Channels panel is for visual purposes only.
+I used the React framework to speed up development.
+I chose React over other modern frameworks because React was mentioned in the job qualifications.

 ## Assumptions